Prayer Series: Power of Prayers

 - Prayer is a defense against any temptations.

-- Prayer clears our mind with worldly thoughts.
+- Prayer clears our minds of worldly thoughts.

 - Prayer magnifies our horizon that leads us in the right direction.

 - Prayer may lead us to things we never knew before.